PWR VS PWR At Home

 Try my PWR at Home or PWR workout program

 I love the feeling of accomplishment I get from completing a PWR workout either in the gym or at home!
-It is such an honour to be able to launch a new program and to share new workouts with this amazing community of PWRful women.
+It is such an honour to be able to to share new workouts with this amazing community of PWRful women.

 Whichever training program you choose, I hope you give your best in every workout and feel PWRful inside and out!
 Don’t forget to share your journey with me by tagging @kelseywells or using the hashtag #kelseywellspwr on Instagram.
 Sharing your journey can be a great way to help stick to a workout plan and to motivate other women too.

-Are you ready to feel PWRful?
+Are you ready to start discovering your PWR?
 I would love to have you choose me as your trainer and have me along on your journey!
 Let’s get started!